-Companies are paying BIG BUCKS to follow your search patterns in hopes of being able to up their prices when they see that you want something (by continually searching for that item) this includes airlines.
-Open a new incognito browser or clear your cookies and search history to avoid this unnecessary fees.
+Yes, Companies are paying BIG BUCKS to follow your search patterns in hopes of being able to up their prices when they see that you want something (by continually searching for that item) this includes airlines.
+However, it is going to take more than one person searching for a flight to alter the price of flights.

 2. Find the BEST Time to Travel to Your Destination

 If you have a MUST SEE destination you will want to find the BEST possible time to travel there.
 This is typically in between their high and low seasons (also known as shoulder season) which offers you the best of both worlds.

 It is easy to find the best time-frames by searching with Hopper.

 You simply type in your destination and it gives you the averages for ticket prices.

 You can also use the ITA Matrix Software to narrow down the best days in the month to travel. *The ITA Matrix is only a search engine and you will have to find the flight and book it through another site like Orbitz, Expedia etc…